|

-Mexican Peso trades higher on positive market sentiment
+Mexican Peso makes gains on positive lift from market sentiment

 • The Mexican Peso trades higher in its key pairs on the back of a posiitve shift in market sentiment.

-The Mexican Peso (MXN) trades higher in most traded pairs on Wednesday, helped by upbeat market sentiment.
-European bourses are up as investor's expect lower borrowing costs for companies following a fall in Producer Price Index (PPI) inflation data and commentary from European Central Bank (ECB) officials saying there could be further interest-rate cuts before the end of the year.
+The Mexican Peso (MXN) trades higher in its most traded pairs on Wednesday, helped by upbeat market sentiment.
+European bourses rose as investor's expect lower borrowing costs for companies following a fall in Eurozone Producer Price Index (PPI) inflation data.
+This was backed up by commentary from European Central Bank (ECB) officials saying there could be further interest-rate cuts before the end of the year.

-The US Dollar (USD) is weakening against the Mexican Peso after a speech by the Chairman of the Federal Reserve (Fed) Jerome Powell reflected a change in stance from the more cautious rhetoric that preceded it.
+In the US, meanwhile, the S&P 500 is edging higher as the US session gets underway although the good mood from the morning has subsided somewhat.
+The US Dollar (USD) is weakening against the Mexican Peso, however, after a speech by the Chairman of the Federal Reserve (Fed) Jerome Powell on Tuesday reflected a change in stance from the more cautious rhetoric that preceded it.

 Heightened political risk in Europe, meanwhile, ahead of key elections in France and the United Kingdom is causing volatility for the Euro and capping gains for the Pound Sterling.